tigoe/SoundExamples/docs/midi-ble.md

 Now you're ready to go on to [making a MIDI instrument](midi-instrument.md).

 **Note:** you can also connect Android software synths to your controller using the [MIDI BLE Connect app](https://play.google.com/store/apps/details?id=com.mobileer.example.midibtlepairing) which you can download from the Android app store.

+## MIDI Control Messages

+If you want to use BLE MIDI to send data other than noteon and noteoff messages, check out the [ArduinBLE MIDI Control Change](https://github.com/tigoe/SoundExamples/blob/master/MIDI_examples/ArduinoBLEMIDI/ArduinoBLEMIDIControlChange/ArduinoBLEMIDIControlChange.ino) message example.
+This example uses MIDI controllers 14 and 15, which are undefined in the MIDI spec, so using them is unlikely to conflict with other controllers like pitch bend.
+This example shows how to send two analog inputs, but could be adjusted for any sensor inputs.

+### Continuous Sending Limits.
+If you're sending continuous control messages like this, you should be careful not to send too frequently.
+Bluetooth LE MIDI, at least as implemented on MacOS, does apppear to have some buffer limits, and sending control messages as fast as possible can cause problems.
+The example above limits sending to two control messages every 20 milliseconds, which runs reasonably well.
+You could tweak the interval time to suit your needs and your system's limits.

+For more on MIDI control change messages, see the [MIDI Association page on control changes](https://www.midi.org/specifications-old/item/table-3-control-change-messages-data-bytes-2).